Spokane Child Custody Attorney

 Child custody is often the most highly-contested part of a divorce, modification, or relocation case.
 In Washington, a court order known as a “Parenting Plan” addresses a child’s residential schedule.
 Under Washington law, the court must make sure the agreement is in the child’s best interests, and that it provides a highly detailed residential schedule both parties must follow.

 In any child custody matter, it is imperative that your attorney presents a complete picture to your assigned judge.
-At David J. Crouse & Associates, our attorneys understand the need to present high quality declarations and oral arguments to the court on your behalf.
+At Crouse Erickson, our attorneys understand the need to present high quality declarations and oral arguments to the court on your behalf.
 We provide the advice and representation our clients need during their child custody case, and pursue the positive outcome that best suits their particular situation.

 To speak with a child custody lawyer in Spokane, call 509-624-1380.